 Find local produce, meats, spices, honey, plants, flowers and more all from Oklahoma vendors at the OSU-OKC Farmers Market.
 The market is held on Saturdays from 9 a.m. – 1 p.m. at the Scissortail Park Stage Plaza near Oklahoma City Boulevard and Robinson Avenue.

 Oklahoma Land Run Monument

-Along the south end of the Bricktown Canal just southwest of Bass Pro Shops, the monument commemorates the 1889 Land Run in which Oklahoma City was founded.
+Along the south end of the Bricktown Canal, just southwest of Bass Pro Shops, the Centennial Land Run Monument features 45 heroic bronze statues of land run participants, frozen in motion as they race to claim new homesteads, which commemorates the opening of the Unassigned Land in Oklahoma Territory with the Land Run of 1889.
 The frenzied energy and emotion from one instant during the run is captured in bronze by artist Paul Moore.
-It is one of the world’s largest bronze sculptures featuring 45 heroic figures of land run participants, frozen in motion as they race to claim new homesteads.

 OKC Dog Parks